 - Google Nest Hub review

 Step forward the Google Nest Hub.
-The smaller of two smart displays currently offered by Google's Nest smart home division, the Hub is compact enough to fit on most bedside tables, and with the Google Assistant it can be used as a convenient alarm clock.
+The smaller of two smart displays currently offered by Google's Nest smart home division, the Hub (formerly the Home Hub) is compact enough to fit on most bedside tables, and with the Google Assistant it can be used as a convenient alarm clock.

 What's more, the Nest Hub intelligently adjusts the brightness and temperature of its display to match the ambient lighting conditions.
 This means it will dim in the evenings, and when you switch off the bedroom light it will go very dark and display nothing but the time.

-I've had a Nest Hub at my bedside for the past few weeks and, while the time can just about be seen when I look at it in total darkness, the display is in no way distracting.
-At night, the display gives off almost no light at all.
+I've had a Nest Hub at my bedside for almost a year now and, while the time can just about be seen when I look at it in total darkness, the display is in no way distracting and gives off almost no light at all.
 During the day, it makes for an attractive picture frame that cycles through images from Google's catalogue, or my own photo library.

 How to set an alarm with Google Nest Hub

 Setting an alarm is as easy as asking Google AssistantGearBrain

 Once connected to your Wi-Fi network and logged into with your Google account, all you have to do to set an alarm is ask the Google Assistant.